valnub/Framework7-Plugin-Welcomescreen/README.md

 # Framework7 Plugin Welcomescreen

-This plugin will show a tutorial screen when starting [Framework7](http://www.framework7.io) apps.
+This plugin will show a tutorial screen when starting [Framework7](http://www.framework7.io) apps and websites.

 (Note: There is also a generic version that does not rely on Framework7 [available](https://github.com/valnub/welcomescreen-mobile))